-The contributions of foundations and individual donors provide almost 50% of annual revenue of the cultural organizations.
+The contributions of foundations and individual donors provide almost 50% of our annual revenue.
 We depend on individuals, foundations and government funding to help us maintain a cultural standard as well as advance the culture into the future.

 According to a National Endowment for the Arts Research Report, Just 2 percent of all cultural institutions receive nearly 60 percent of all contributed revenue, up approximately 5 percentage points over a decade.
 The 2 percent cohort is made up of 925 cultural groups that have annual budgets of more than $5 million.
 (NCCS) These organizations are symphonies, opera companies, regional theaters, art museums, ballet companies and other large institutions – the majority of which focus primarily on Western European fine arts traditions.
 While most of these institutions have made sincere efforts to broaden participation in the past decade, their audiences remain predominantly white and upper income.